duckdb/duckdb/tools/pythonpkg/README.md

     export SETUPTOOLS_SCM_PRETEND_VERSION=$(python setup.py --version)
     python setup.py sdist
     cd ../..

 Next, copy over the python package related files, and install the package.

     mkdir -p $DUCKDB_PREFIX/src/duckdb-pythonpkg
     tar --directory=$DUCKDB_PREFIX/src/duckdb-pythonpkg -xzpf tools/pythonpkg/dist/duckdb-${SETUPTOOLS_SCM_PRETEND_VERSION}.tar.gz
     pip3 install --prefix $DUCKDB_PREFIX -e $DUCKDB_PREFIX/src/duckdb-pythonpkg/duckdb-${SETUPTOOLS_SCM_PRETEND_VERSION}

+## Stubs

+`*.pyi` stubs can be generated with [Mypy's `stubgen`](https://mypy.readthedocs.io/en/stable/stubgen.html).
+There is a bit of a chicken and egg situation with this - the stubs should go in the package, but `stubgen` needs to look at the package to generate the stubs!

+Thus, the full process to generate new stubs and use the resultion package with them would look like:

+    BUILD_PYTHON=1 make debug # installs package without / with old stubs make python-stubs
+    BUILD_PYTHON=1 make debug # installs package with up-to-date stubs.